 Dynamic scheduling – which is already used by ride-hailing services like Uber – will keep a doctor completely busy during the day, while you will no longer have to wait in a waiting room.
 Also consider the increasing role of telepresence in health care.
 Imagine a car that is equipped with everything that is needed for a reliable teleconference as well as certain medical equipment: you could visit your doctor and he wouldn’t even need to physically be there.”

-Go to sleep, wake up in Vegas
+Go to sleep in a driverless car and wake up in Vegas

 “Autonomous cars will dramatically impact short-haul air travel.
 Most of us would prefer to go to sleep and wake up somewhere else.
 If you take a plane, the airport eats at least two hours of your time plus the duration of the flight.
 An autonomous car on the other hand would simply show up in the evening and take you to your destination while you sleep in a comfortable bed.
 Your journey could even end in a place where you could take a shower, freshen up – and you’re ready to go.
 There would be no waste of time.